26 Magento Statistics That Reveal Which Platform Truly Rules Ecommerce in 2023

 (SimilarTech)

-Among all of the Magento growth stats out there, this one could accurately describe the number of businesses that actually use the platform.
-After all, a single domain could produce a huge number of websites.
+Among all of the Magento growth statistics, this one can accurately describe the number of businesses that use the platform.
+After all, a single domain can produce several websites.

-The figure above is nowhere close to the 930,000+ domains tied to WooCommerce but is impressive nevertheless.
-The fact the many leading brands use Magento adds more weight to its relatively small number of users.
+Even though Magento’s figure is nowhere near the 1,054,553 unique domains tied to WooCommerce, it is still impressive.
+The fact that many leading brands use Magento adds some weight to its user base.

 (SimilarTech, Magento, Sana Commerce)